How to Choose a Real Estate Agent for Selling Your Home: A 10-Step Checklist

 2. Get referrals from a trusted source

-In a 2023 survey, the National Association of Realtors concluded that 65% of sellers found their agent through referrals by family and friends or used an agent they had worked with before to buy or sell a home.
+In a 2024 survey, the National Association of Realtors concluded that 65% of sellers found their agent through referrals by family and friends or used an agent they had worked with in the past to buy or sell a home.

 So, do you know of any family, friends, or colleagues who have recently used an agent to successfully sell their house?
 What about anyone through your social network?
 Maybe they worked with an agent on your list, and you can score a firsthand recommendation.